-Prerequisite: Final grade of 80% or better in Algebra 2, (students in the 70% - 80% range will be considered if spots are available), teacher recommendation needed.
+Prerequisite: B- or better in Algebra 2, C-to C+ range will be considered if spots are available with teacher recommendation.
 Pre-calculus is an advanced level math class (honors points are earned for this course) intended for students who may wish to further study math and/or science.
 Pre-calculus is a combination of further studies in trigonometry coupled with an introduction to Calculus.
 Systems of Equations, Functions, and Limits are traditional topics.
 Grade weighting for this course will be weighted according to the Honors rubric on pg.
 7.